niu-lab/msisensor2-py/README.md

 -------
 We provided one small dataset (tumor only bam file) to test the msi scoring step:
 ````
-source /your_dir/.bashrc; sh submit_test.sh your_data_name
+source /your_dir/.bashrc; sh test/submit_test.sh TCGA-CRC
 ````
 The test result for TCGA-CRC is in ./test.

 Contact
 -------
-If you have any questions, please contact one or more of the following folks:

-Beifang Niu <bniu@sccas.cn>

-Ruilin Li <lirl@sccas.cn>
+If you have any questions, please contact one or more of the following folks: Beifang Niu <bniu@sccas.cn> or Ruilin Li <lirl@sccas.cn>